EARTHQUAKE

 number of aftershocks were recorded.

-TECTONIC SETTING
+TECTONIC SETTING OF THE REGION

 The